prsuyal/gif-generator/README.md

 ## Overview
-This Python script allows users to create GIFs from any YouTube video.
-It's a simple yet powerful tool that lets you specify the start and end time of a video segment and converts that segment into a GIF.
-This project is ideal for those looking to quickly generate GIFs from YouTube content, whether for educational, entertainment, or personal use.
+This script allows users to create GIFs from any YouTube video.
+It's a simple tool that lets you specify the start and end time of a video segment and converts that segment into a GIF.

 ## Features
 - Download a specific segment of a YouTube video.